LindenLaboratory/Snippet/README.md

 # Snippet
 A python project that allows you to save and reload short code snippets to a server and reuse them.
-Additionally, you can create new programming languages and functions that are executed using AI.
+Additionally, you can create brand new programming languages with equivalent of sudo code and snippet will execute those through AI.
+Snippet has 2 modes; amethyst-001 which runs any programming languages, even completely made up/nonexistent ones and jade-001 which runs purely python but far faster as it doesn't use AI